Epcot Fastpass+ Tips and Strategies

-Illuminations is a special case for Epcot Fastpass+ planning.
-In just 12 minutes, you can “behold the past, present and future of Earth at this stunning fireworks show that celebrates the spirit of humanity.”
-This nighttime spectacular is a favorite of many Disney guests, but also occurs at the end of the night.
-As such, selecting Illuminations as one of your initial three FP+ selections means that you will not be able to add additional Fastpasses throughout the day.
+Epcot Forever is a special case for Epcot Fastpass+ planning.
+In just 14 minutes, you can “Witness the wonder as the story of Epcot and its next incredible chapter come to life in this new nighttime spectacular.”
+This nighttime spectacular is bound to be popular as a limited-time offering that also plays heavily on Disney fan’s nostalgia, but it also occurs at the end of the night.
+As such, selecting Epcot Forever as one of your initial three FP+ selections means that you will not be able to add additional Fastpasses throughout the day.

 Some situations where this still might make sense, however include:

-- You are arriving to the park late in the day and Illuminations is one of your top priorities.
+- You are arriving to the park late in the day and Epcot Forever is one of your top priorities.

 - Your group includes small children, as outlined above.

 - You don’t want to ride any rides, just see shows.

-If you don’t fall into any of those categories, but would like a way to reserve seating for Illuminations, there is still yet another option for you.
-Disney offers Illuminations Desert Parties on select nights.
+If you don’t fall into any of those categories, but would like a way to reserve seating for Epcot Forever, there is still yet another option for you.
+Disney offers Frozen Ever After Sparkling Desert Parties on select nights.
 These parties are extremely nice and offer excellent viewing locations for the fireworks along with food selections.